The Bankrate promise

 The interest rate you’ll get will impact how much you’ll end up paying back, so shop around and make sure your credit is strong for the best rates.

 3. Check your requirements

-All equity cash-outs come with equity and credit score minimums.
-In general, you’ll want to have at least 20 percent equity in your home before you can cash out.
+All equity cash-outs and loans come with equity and credit score minimums.
+Many lenders require you to keep 20 percent equity in your home and allow you to take out up to 85 percent (in some cases) of your equity.
 Credit score and income requirements vary, but will generally be around the mid-600s for home equity loans, refinances and HELOCs.
-Equity sharing agreements like Unlock generally come with lower credit score requirements and skip the income minimum entirely.

 4. Figure out how you’ll repay